 Plaintiff cases

-Represented two whistleblowers in a False Claims Act action against a global pharmaceutical company for illegal, off-label marketing of Botox for unapproved uses.
+Represented two whistleblowers in a False Claims Act case against a global pharmaceutical company for illegal, off-label marketing of Botox for unapproved uses.
 The case resulted in a $600 million global civil/criminal settlement, the largest recovery in an FCA case in Georgia history and in the top 25 of all time when it was resolved.
 U.S. ex rel.
 Lang, et al. v.
-Allergan, Inc., Civil Action No. 1:07-cv-1288 (N.D.
+Allergan, Inc., 1:07-cv-1288 (N.D.
 Ga.).

 Successfully defended a sizeable jury award secured by a chemical sales company in a civil RICO trial in two appeals to the Supreme Court of Georgia.
 In these cases, the Georgia Supreme Court recognized, for the first time, that corporations can be sued under the Georgia RICO Act and that the preponderance-of-the-evidence burden of proof applies to such claims.
 Williams General Corp. v.
 Stone, 280 Ga.
 631, 632 S.E.2d 376 (2006); Williams General Corp. v.
 Stone, 279 Ga.
 428, 614 S.E.2d 758 (2005).